hylandtechoutreach/peeke-internship-2025/LearningPaths.md

 - [Quick Start with React/TypeScript](https://react-redux.js.org/tutorials/typescript-quick-start)

 ## Frontend Game Development: Phaser
 In addition to React, the frontend will use the Phaser game development framework.
-There is a complete [compendium of learning resources](https://phaser.io/learn) available
+There is a complete [compendium of learning resources](https://phaser.io/learn) available, which includes some particularly helpful links:

 - [Making a Game](https://phaser.io/tutorials/making-your-first-phaser-3-game/part1)
 - [Examples](https://labs.phaser.io/)